brandon-benge/InterviewPrep/system-design/components/architecture-patterns.md

   - How responsive does the UI need to be?
   - Is the logic sensitive (e.g., security/validation)?
   - Are multiple clients consuming this logic (web, mobile)?

-### Stateful vs. Stateless Architecture
-- **Summary:** Stateful architectures maintain client session information on the server between requests, allowing for rich user experiences and simpler application logic.
-Stateless architectures treat each request independently without storing client state on the server, enabling better scalability and fault tolerance.
-- **Trade-off:** Rich user experience and simpler application logic vs. horizontal scalability and fault tolerance.
-- **Architecture Comparison:**
-  - **Stateful:** Server maintains session data, enables complex workflows, faster user interactions (no repeated authentication/context), but requires sticky sessions, harder to scale horizontally, single point of failure for user sessions
-  - **Stateless:** Each request contains all necessary information, excellent horizontal scalability, fault tolerant (any server can handle any request), but potentially larger request payloads, more complex client logic, repeated authentication/authorization overhead
-  - **Hybrid Approach:** Use stateless design for core APIs and data operations, stateful components for specific features like real-time collaboration, gaming, or complex multi-step workflows
-- **Implementation Strategies:**
-  - **Stateful:** In-memory sessions, database-backed sessions, sticky load balancing
-  - **Stateless:** JWT tokens, client-side session storage, external session stores (Redis), database lookups per request
-- **Questions to Ask:**
-  - What's the expected user session complexity and duration?
-  - How important is horizontal scalability vs. user experience richness?
-  - Can clients reliably store and manage session information?
-  - What are the fault tolerance and availability requirements?
-  - Do you have complex multi-step workflows or simple CRUD operations?
-  - How frequently do users interact with the system?
-  - What's the tolerance for request overhead vs. server resource usage?
-  - Are you building real-time collaborative features or traditional web applications?